Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-7.md

 Discuss:

 - What is a subscription in GraphQL?
-- What features/functionalities are best GraphQL subscriptions best used for?
+- What features/functionalities are GraphQL subscriptions best used for?

 Write a GraphQL Subscription operation(schema and resolver) that notifies clients when a new book is created